inspec/inspec-aws/docs/resources/aws_emr_cluster.md

 The control will pass if the describe returns at least one result.

-Use `should_not` to test the entity should not exist.
+Use `should` to test the entity should not exist.
 ```ruby
 describe aws_emr_cluster('CLUSTER_ID') do
   it { should exist }